 - The School's Commitment to Mission and Core Beliefs Inform, Guide, and Align with Student Needs

-- (Optional) The School Is Committed to Each Student's Needs in Residential Program
+- (Optional) The School is Committed to Each Student's Needs in the Residential Program

-- (Optional) The School Is Committed to Each Student's Needs in Homestay Program
+- (Optional) The School is Committed to Each Student's Needs in the Homestay Program

-- The School Is Commitment to Long-Term Viability and Innovation Guides Planning
+- The School’s Commitment to Long-Term Viability and Innovation Guides Planning

 List of Small-School Requested Materials